joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 ### 1.1 Data Acquisition

-Gather every piece of structured and unstructured data that could influence a game:
+Gather every piece of structured and unstructured data that could influence a game.
+In this case it's worthy to note that it's the first game of the season for both teams so rosters are fairly predictable as of the writing of this post:

 - **Rosters & Depth Charts**: Who’s starting, who’s injured, who’s transferring in or out.
 - **Play-by-Play Logs**: Every snap from previous seasons, including down, distance, formation, and result.
 - **Spring Practice Reports & Transfer Portal Metrics**: Early indicators of player development and scheme changes.

-> 📌 *Goal: Build a comprehensive dataset that reflects both team tendencies and individual capabilities.*
+> 📌 *Goal: Scrape rosters and build a comprehensive dataset that reflects both team tendencies and individual capabilities.*

 ### 1.2 Feature Engineering